 Without the security of Russian gas, many countries in Europe must rapidly diversify their supply and upscale production from other sources.

-Extremely high energy prices in Estonia result from an over-reliance on volatile wholesale markets.
+Extremely high energy prices in Estonia come as the result of an over-reliance on volatile wholesale markets.
 This is due to scarce gas storage across the Baltics, continuous nuclear power plant maintenance, and limited capacity for domestic electricity generation.

-Between September and October 2022, electricity and gas prices decreased by 22% and 25%, respectively.
-This light relief can be attributed to the Estonian government's compensation scheme, which subsidises 80% of price increases above €80/MWh for electricity and gas, available to all households.
-That said, from the first half of 2021 to October 2022, electricity and gas prices rose 323% and 559%, respectively.
+Between September and October 2022, electricity and gas prices had decreased by 22% and 25% respectively.
+This light relief can be attributed to the Estonian government's compensation scheme which subsidises 80% of the price increases that go above €80/MWh for electricity and gas, available to all households.
+With that being said, since the first half of 2021 to October 2022, prices of electricity and gas rose 323% and 559% respectively.

 In October 2022, Estonia’s household gas prices, at €0.29/KWh, were 43% higher than the European average (taken across these 22 sample countries).
 Household electricity prices, at €0.47/KWh, were 17% higher than this European average.

-The Netherlands have experienced exceptionally high energy price climbs since it relied on Russian imports for nearly 50% of its gross available energy.
-This over-reliance resulted from slowing domestic gas production attempting to transition from fossil fuels in response to fracking-related earthquakes.
+The Netherlands have experienced especially high energy price climbs since it relied on Russian imports for nearly 50% of its gross available energy.
+This over-reliance was the result of slowing domestic gas production in an attempt to transition from fossil fuels in response to fracking related earthquakes.

-In October 2022, the Netherlands household prices for electricity were the third highest in Europe at €0.67/KWh, 52% higher than the European average.
+In October 2022, the Netherlands household prices for electricity were the third highest in Europe at €0.67/KWh, 52% higher compared to the European average.
 Household gas prices were the highest in Europe, at €0.42/KWh.
 This is 78% higher compared to the European average price for gas.

-These prices represent new records for electricity and gas in the Netherlands, first reached in September 2022 with no recorded price change into October.
-Compared to the first half of 2021, this represented a 421% increase in electricity and a 338% increase in gas.
+These prices represent new records for both electricity and gas in the Netherlands, first reached in September 2022 with no recorded change in prices into October.
+Compared to the first half of 2021, this represented a 421% increase in the price of electricity, and a 338% increase in the price of gas.

 These prices represent new record highs for the country in both cases.
-Compared to the European average, the electricity and gas prices are 39% and 84% higher, respectively.
+Compared to the European average, the price for electricity and gas sit 39% and 84% higher respectively.

-These records come despite various measures by the government to reduce or cut energy-related taxes.
-However, there have been no measures to cap energy prices in retail or wholesale markets, meaning household prices will rise around 60% in the coming months.
+These records come in spite of various measures by the government to reduce or cut energy-related taxes.
+However, as yet there have been no measures to cap energy prices in retail or wholesale markets, meaning household prices are subject to rise around 60% in the coming months.

-The HEPI also reported that gas distribution charges in Italy increased in October 2022.
-Moreover, Russia suspended its gas supply to Italy in October due to operator conflicts with Austria, where the pipeline passes.
-These latest developments resulted in a 211% increase in the household price of electricity and a 329% increase in the cost of gas since the first half of 2021.
+The HEPI also reported that gas distribution charges in Italy also increased in October 2022.
+What’s more, Russia also suspended its gas supply to Italy in October due to operator conflicts with Austria, where the pipeline passes through.
+These latest developments resulted in a 211% increase in the household price of electricity and a 329% increase in the price of gas since the first half of 2021.

-This represents a 145% rise in the cost of electricity compared to pre-crisis levels and a 433% rise in the cost of gas.
-This results in the third-highest gas prices in Europe (sixth highest when adjusted to PPS).
+This represents a 145% rise in the cost of electricity compared to pre-crisis levels, and 433% rise in the cost of gas.
+This results in the third highest gas prices in Europe (sixth highest when adjusted to PPS).

-Compared to the European average recorded in this study, Austria’s electricity and gas prices sit higher by 39% and 84%, respectively.
+Compared to European average recorded in this study, Austria’s electricity and gas prices sit higher by 39% and 84% respectively.
 These increases are reportedly the result of limited market offers and increased supplier rates as they adjust to volatile wholesale prices.

 Electricity prices in Denmark rose to the highest in Europe (fourth highest when adjusted to PPS) to €0.76/KWh.
 This 15% increase into October 2022 is a new record high for the country.
-Gas rose only 1% to €0.41/KWh, reaching new records.
+Gas rose only 1% to €0.41/KWh, also reaching new records nevertheless.
 Therefore, Danish gas prices were the second highest in Europe (fourth highest when adjusted to PPS).

-As well as increases in the volatile wholesale energy market, distribution charges also increased, which helped account for these prices.
-However, Danish electricity and gas prices were 64% and 75% higher than the European average.
+As well as increases in the volatile wholesale energy market, distribution charges also increased which helps account for these prices.
+As such, Danish electricity and gas prices were respectively 64% and 75% higher than the European average.

 As such, compared to the first half of 2021, electricity and gas prices had increased 161% and 353% respectively.
 To combat these rising costs, the Danish government enforced a price cap on surplus heat to €12.50/GJ from January 2023.